juju/docs/src/en/getting-started.md

 To remove all current deployments and clear up everything in your cloud, you can run the command:

-    juju destroy-environment
+    juju destroy-environment  <environment-name>

-This will remove everything, including the bootstrap node.
+Where the `<environment-name>` is the name you gave the environment when you configured it.
+This extra details is to help prevent accidents!
+You will also see a warning and will be prompted whether or not to continue - this action will remove everything, including the bootstrap node.

 To learn more about charms, including configuring options and managing running systems, you should continue to [read the charm documentation.](./charms.html)